screen-genius/screen-genius.github.io/README.md

 # <a href="https://screen-genius.github.io/">🍿Welcome to Screen Genius!🍿</a>
-This is your home for new movies, and forgotten favorites.
+This is your home for new movies, and forgotten favorites.This is a website that will deliver movies or shows to those who have seen everything.
+During COVID-19 our team has concluded this is a common problem amongst most people.
+So stop scrolling and save yourself some time!
+<iframe src="https://giphy.com/embed/63I6FXZTXks2A" width="326" height="480" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/transparent-63I6FXZTXks2A">via GIPHY</a></p>

 # Contributors